helengarcia3/stock-analysis/README.md

 The purpose of this analysis is to refactor the code previously used to analyze the data and to run the same information in a more efficient way.

 ## Results
-The pictures below are screenshots from  below shows the reults for the first
+The pictures below are screenshots from  below shows the reults for the first Macro for running year 2017.
+The Macro ran in .2988 seconds.

 ###### Original Code

 ...